GAM-team/GAM/wiki/GamUpdates.md

 Added option `oneitemperrow` to `gam <UserTypeEntity> print calendars ... permissions` to have each of a calendar's permissions displayed on a separate row with all of the other calendar fields.

+Updated `gam yubikey reset_piv` to handle YubiKey firmware updates that caused an error.

 ### 7.29.00

 Added options `mappermissionsemail <EmailAddress> <EmailAddress>` and ` mappermissionsemailfile <CSVFileInput> endcsv`